 - Applies chemical principles to phenomena of the natural world.

 The Department of Chemistry is approved by the Committee on Professional Training of the American Chemical Society (ACS).
-Completion of the approved program leads to a Bachelor of Arts degree in Chemistry with American Chemical Society Certification.
+Completion of the approved program leads to a Bachelor of Science degree in Chemistry with American Chemical Society Certification.
 Students who complete this program are well qualified for graduate study or professional employment.
 Requirements listed here begin with the class of 2022.

 Major requirements include: